ssbc/ssb-index-feeds-spec/README.md

 A random new user will at first not trust anyone and thus can't do partial replication.
 On the other hand if they are onboarded using someone they know and trust that would enable partial replication.

+Lets look at how onboarding could work for Alice that got invited by Bob.
+First alice downloads Bobs main feed.
+She then trusts Bob and downloads Bobs meta feed, all trust feeds, claim audits and the linked feed.
+By using the metafeed field on trust assignments, Alice is able to recursively download trust assignments, their claim audits and from that decide what claims can be used.

 ## Open questions